-\Clinician judgement and experience should be applied in conjunction with this suggestive Implant System Drill Protocol.
+Clinician experience and judgment should be used in conjunction with the Implant System Drilling Protocol recommendation and suggested use protocols.

 IV.
-Densah® Bur Marking
+Densah[®] Bur Marking

-Densah® Burs are externally irrigated and designed to be used at drill speeds of 800-1500 rpm.
+Densah[®] Burs are externally irrigated and designed to be used at drill speeds of 800-1500 rpm.
 They are marked with laser markings1 from 3-20 mm depth.
-Densah® Burs have a tapered geometry; catalog number is a reflection of their minor and major diameter dimension.
-E.g., Densah® Bur VT3848 has a (minor-diameter) of 3.8 mm and a coronal (major-diameter) of 4.8 mm at 11.5 mm laser mark with an average-diameter of (4.3 mm) at the 8 mm laser mark which becomes the crestal diameter for short implants length ≤ 8 mm.
+Densah[®] Burs have a tapered geometry; catalog number is a reflection of their minor and major diameter dimension.
+E.g., Densah[®] Bur VT3848 has a (minor-diameter) of 3.8 mm and a coronal (major-diameter) of 4.8 mm at 11.5 mm laser mark with an average-diameter of (4.3 mm) at the 8 mm laser mark which becomes the crestal diameter for short implants length \leq 8 mm.